What is a typical session like?

 Please fill out the New Client Information Form and the Informed Consent for the therapist your appointment is with.
 Forms can be found here.
 Payment is expected at first session.

 How long does therapy take?

 It depends on the needs and goals you bring.
 If the goal is a return to previous functioning, short-term therapy may be sufficient.
 If the goal is working with more severe issues, or improvement in well-being and overall quality of life, longer-term therapy is indicated.

 How much is therapy and do you take insurance?

 Full fee is $150 per session for all individual, couple and family sessions.
 A standard session is 50 minutes, additional time prorated.
 Both therapists offer reduced fee sessions based on individual circumstances.
-Payment is by cash, check or credit card.
+Payment is by cash, check, google wallet, or credit card.
 Many Health Savings Accounts and Medical Savings Accounts have credit cards that you can use to pay for therapy.
 We do not bill any insurance companies directly, but do issue receipts that you can submit for reimbursement.
 If you plan to use your insurance to reimburse you, we recommend you contact your insurer to verify coverage for "out of network mental health" benefits.
 Generally, insurance plans that are PPO (not HMO) cover "out of network mental health."
 Missed sessions or sessions cancelled under 24 hrs are charged at the agreed rate.